alexchen-buaa/flexrl/README.md

 - Notebook-friendly interface
 - A few custom environments

 > **NOTE**: This repo is mainly for research and educational purposes.
-For now we only have PPO and we may gradually include more algorithms and custom environments.
+For now we only have PPO/DQN and we may gradually include more algorithms and custom environments.

 ## Quick Start